Table of Contents

 - contains all protocol specific code

-- all client code
+- main client code

 Certbot has a plugin architecture to facilitate support for different webservers, other TLS servers, and operating systems.
 The interfaces available for plugins to implement are defined in interfaces.py and plugins/common.py.